Security & trust

 Cause Shield is built on the following sub-processors.
 Each one is also held to the data handling commitments above.

-- Vercel — application hosting (US/EU regions)
+- Vercel: application hosting (US/EU regions)

-- Supabase — Postgres database, file storage
+- Supabase: Postgres database, file storage

-- Stripe — subscription billing for Cause Shield itself
+- Stripe: subscription billing for Cause Shield itself

-- Clerk — authentication
+- Clerk: authentication

-- Resend — transactional email
+- Resend: transactional email

-Last updated May 2026.
+Last updated June 2026.
 We’ll publish DPAs and a sub-processor change feed once we have customers requesting them.